Dynamical quantum phase transitions following a noisy quench

-{ The probability function $p_k$ depends nontrivially on the full quench dynamics.
-This raises the question whether critical modes can be destroyed or maybe even created if the quench is noisy.

-To approach the problem we add noise to the magnetic field, writing $h(t) = h_0(t)+ \eta(t)$, with $\eta(t)$ a random variable.} We assume the noise distribution to be Gaussian with vanishing mean, $\langle \eta({t})\rangle=0$, and canonical Ornstein-Uhlenbeck two-point correlations \cite{CoxMiller1965}
+with $\varepsilon_{k^{\ast}\!,f} = \varepsilon_{k^{\ast}}(t_f)$ the energy in Eq.~(\ref{eq:spectrum}).
+Note that the ramp occurs at negative times, $t<t_f=0$, while the DQPTs take place at positive times.
+To approach the problem with a noisy quench we add a random variable $\eta(t)$ to the magnetic field, writing $h(t) = h_0(t)+ \eta(t)$.
+We shall assume the noise distribution to be Gaussian with vanishing mean, $\langle \eta({t})\rangle=0$, and with canonical Ornstein-Uhlenbeck two-point correlations \cite{CoxMiller1965}

 Here $\tau_n$ is the noise correlation time and $\xi$ the noise amplitude { for fixed $\tau_n$}.
 The frequently employed white-noise limit is obtained by letting $\tau_n \rightarrow 0$.